xxyjoel/xxyjoel.github.io/_posts/2020-05-28-django-bootstrap4-python.md

 ```
 "{% static 'some stuff' %}"
 ```
-for example the following would go from
+For example the following would go from
 ```
 <a class="navbar-brand @@logo_classes" href="../index.html">
 ```